schubertcosta/appsInterview/README.md

 - Docker Compose v2.15.1
 - Python v3.8.8
 - Mosquitto (MQTT) v2.0.15
+- Visual Studio 2019

 # Approach 1: Application Communication
-The following approach will allow the user to perform communication between two applications.
+This approach will allow the user to perform communication between two applications.
 Application 1 and Application 2 are able to communicate between each other.
-Instances of Application 1 can perform unicast/broadcast communication with instances of Application 2, but instances of Application 2 can only broadcast data to all instances of Application 1.
-For allowing this communication happen, there is a node server hosting which connect all clients.
+Instances of Application 2 can perform unicast/broadcast communication with instances of Application 1, but instances of Application 1 can only broadcast data to all instances of Application 2.
+There is a node server hosting the server to allow the communications between the applications.

 ## How to run
 ### Setup
+- Clone or download the repo to your Windows machine
+- The simplest approach for running the applications is using Docker + Compose for running the project.
+Go to the folder "Applications" and run in a terminal:
+    - `docker-compose build`
+    - `docker-compose up`
-- Make sure that you have the following applications installed:
+- Make sure that you have the following items installed if you want to run the applications in the debug mode:
     - Node
-    - Visual Studio (debug)
+    - Visual Studio 2019
-- Clone or download the repo to your windows

 ### Server
 - Open a terminal in the folder "Server" and run the command `npm install`
 - After it finishes.
 Run the command `node server.js`

 ### Application 2
-#### Release
-#### Nodejs + Electron

 #### Debug
 ##### Nodejs + Electron
 - Run `npm install`